The Fall (2006 film): Critical reception and legacy

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 214.

+In April 2026, The Fall made it into Letterboxd's top 250 films with an average member rating of 4.26 out of 5.
+As of July 2026, it has climbed to number 212.

 4K restoration

 Prior to September 2024, The Fall had been unavailable on streaming services or rental services, making it notoriously difficult to access with second-hand Blu-ray copies of the film being very expensive.
 At the 2023 Toronto International Film Festival, Tarsem discussed the possibility of releasing a 4K restoration of the film, although a major issue was finding a physical label or streaming service that would distribute it in the highest quality possible.
 When asked if he had approached The Criterion Collection to issue the restored film, Tarsem replied, "We have.
 It was the strangest thing, they kind of have not responded to it...
 Criterion doesn't seem to think it's their kind of film, which is bizarre."
 Tarsem remained optimistic about a streaming release, "It's just countries like Japan and all reach out individually and say, 'Can we have it?'
 And we've been able to solve that, but right now, I’d love for it to stream in some way."

 In July 2024, Mubi announced that they had acquired rights to the 4K restoration of The Fall for North and Latin America, the United Kingdom, Ireland, Germany, Austria, Switzerland, Italy, Benelux, Turkey and India, with its subsidiary The Match Factory handling sales elsewhere.
 The restoration premiered at the Locarno Film Festival, following which Mubi released it on their streaming service on 27 September 2024, marking the first time the film has been made available on a streaming service.
+As of 2026, the movie is also available on other streaming services.